55 Wall Street

-55 Wall Street, formerly known as the National City Bank Building, is an eight-story building on Wall Street between William and Hanover streets in the Financial District of Lower Manhattan in New York City, United States.
+55 Wall Street, formerly the National City Bank Building, is an eight-story building on Wall Street between William and Hanover streets in the Financial District of Lower Manhattan in New York City, New York, United States.
 The lowest three stories were completed in either 1841 or 1842 as the four-story Merchants' Exchange and designed by Isaiah Rogers in the Greek Revival style.
 Between 1907 and 1910, McKim, Mead & White removed the original fourth story and added five floors to create the present building.
-The facade and part of the interior are New York City designated landmarks, and the building is a National Historic Landmark listed on the National Register of Historic Places (NRHP).
-The building is also a contributing property to the Wall Street Historic District, listed on the NRHP.
+Since 2006, the banking room has functioned as an event venue called the Cipriani Wall Street, while the upper stories have been a condominium development known as the Cipriani Club Residences.

-55 Wall Street's granite facade contains two stacked colonnades facing Wall Street, each with twelve columns.
+55 Wall Street's granite facade includes two stacked colonnades facing Wall Street, each with twelve columns.
 Inside is a cruciform banking hall with a 60 ft vaulted ceiling, Corinthian columns, marble floors and walls, and an entablature around the interior.
 The banking hall was among the largest in the United States when it was completed.
 The offices of Citibank's predecessor National City Bank were in the corners of the banking hall, while the fourth through eighth floors were used as office space.
+The facade and part of the interior are New York City designated landmarks, and the building is listed on both the New York State Register of Historic Places and the National Register of Historic Places (NRHP) as a National Historic Landmark.
+It is also a contributing property to the Wall Street Historic District, listed on the NRHP.

-The Merchants' Exchange building was erected to replace an older structure that had burned down in the Great New York City Fire of 1835.
-55 Wall Street subsequently hosted the New York Stock Exchange and the United States Custom House until a new Custom House building was developed on Bowling Green.
-After the building's expansion, it served as the headquarters of National City Bank from 1908 to 1961, though Citibank continued to own the building until 1992.
-The upper stories operated as a hotel from 2000 to 2003, then were renovated again and converted into condominiums in 2006.
-The original banking room became a ballroom.
+The Merchants' Exchange building replaced a structure that had burned down in the Great New York City Fire of 1835.
+55 Wall Street subsequently hosted the New York Stock Exchange, then the United States Custom House until a new Custom House building was developed on Bowling Green in the 1900s.
+After 55 Wall Street was expanded, it served as the headquarters of National City Bank from 1908 to 1961; Citibank continued to own the building until 1992.
+The upper stories operated as a hotel from 2000 to 2003.
+Cipriani S.A. and Steve Witkoff began converting the upper stories to condominiums in 2004, while Cipriani operated the banking room as an event venue.